TyrfingMjolnir/SelfSignedCert/README.md

 ```

 ### For Windows
 Please send do a PR if you know how to do this for FileMaker on Windows.
+From DDG I found this: http://www.sqlservermart.com/HowTo/Windows_Import_Certificate.aspx not sure if it's best practice, there are many screen shots.